| Safe Haskell | None |

 The integrity gate is the security crux of the worker.

 A mirrored artifact is later served from the private upstream __without re-running the rules__, so a corrupt or tampered artifact must never enter it.
 Verification is therefore the gate: a hash mismatch fails the job with no publish and is logged loudly.
-Because the digest is the serve-time-admitted one carried on the job, the worker mirrors exactly the bytes the rules cleared -- an upstream packument mutated in the enqueue → process window cannot substitute a different artifact.
+The digests verified are the re-admitted artifact's, the exact set the worker's ingest re-evaluation floor-checked against current metadata, so the digest the bytes are gated on is always one current policy admitted; the queue payload contributes no digest to the gate.

 Synopsis